South Carolina Public Radio

-The network's eight stations provide at least secondary coverage to nearly all of South Carolina, plus portions of North Carolina and Georgia.
+The network's 8 transmitters at 100 kW (5) and 30 kW (3) provide at least secondary coverage to nearly all of South Carolina, with portions of North Carolina and Georgia.

 History

-The Educational Television Commission had its mission broadened to include radio in the late 1960s.
+The S.C.
+Educational Television Commission had its mission broadened to include FM radio in the late 1960s.
 In 1972, WEPR in Clemson (now in Greenville) signed on the air as the state's first public radio station.
-Seven more transmitters signed on in the 1970s and 1980s.
+7 more transmitters signed on in the 1970s and 1980s.

-Until 2001, the stations were known as the "South Carolina Educational Radio Network," airing a mix of classical music and NPR news and talk.
-However, since much of the state gets grade B coverage from at least two full NPR member stations, the ETV Commission opted to split the radio stations into two networks.
+Until 2001, the stations were known as the South Carolina Educational Radio Network (SCERN), airing a mix of classical music, NPR news and locally produced programs.
+However, since much of the state receives grade B coverage from at least two transmitters, ETV management opted to split transmitters into two programming networks.
 Four stations continued to air a mix of classical music and NPR programming, while three aired an expanded schedule of NPR news and talk.
-The eighth station, WNSC-FM in Rock Hill, began airing exclusively jazz music in order to avoid programming duplication with WFAE in Charlotte.
+The 8th station, WNSC-FM in Rock Hill, began airing exclusively jazz music in order to avoid programming duplication with WFAE and WDAV in Charlotte.

-In 2003, SCERN rebranded as "ETV Radio" in order to link the radio stations more closely with their television sisters.
+In 2003, SCERN rebranded as "ETV Radio" in order to link the radio stations more closely with public awareness of South Carolina ETV.

-In 2009, ETV Radio began streaming both the Classical and News networks on the Internet; prior to this, it had been one of the few NPR members not to offer live streaming online.
+In 2009, ETV Radio began streaming online the Classical and News networks.

 In 2011, listeners gave $1.5 million in donations toward the construction of a new studio facility, which opened in April 2013.

-In August 2015, ETV president Linda O'Byron announced that in response to a listener survey, ETV Radio would rebrand as South Carolina Public Radio.
-The name change took full effect in September.
+In 2015, ETV Radio rebranded as South Carolina Public Radio.

 Network

-South Carolina Public Radio consists of eight FM transmitters.
-Three of these stations broadcast a mix of NPR information programs and classical music; five of them broadcast strictly NPR news and information programming.
-However, all these stations simulcast NPR's more popular shows, such as Morning Edition and All Things Considered.
+South Carolina Public Radio consists of 8 FM transmitters.
+Three broadcast a mix of both NPR news and classical music; 5 broadcast NPR news and information programming.
+All stations simulcast NPR's Morning Edition and All Things Considered along with distinctive local programming.